zhiming99/rpc-frmwrk/rpc/security/README.md

   * Put the same `krb5.conf` as the one on the `kdc server` to the directory `/etc`.
   * Type `kinit foo` to authenticate with the remote `kdc`.
 According to the `ticket_lifetime` option above, the ticket will last one day, and when it expires, the login session will ends.
+  * In some environment when you cannot access `kdc` directly, `rpc-frmwrk` can provide a `kdc` communication channel for `kdc` access via the RPC connection, thus you can use `kinit`, `kadmin` as usual.
+The approach is to symbolic link `libauth.so` under the directory, `/usr/lib64/krb5/plugins/libkrb5`, for example. the directory name could vary from different distributions or architectures.
   * The official document is at [here](https://web.mit.edu/kerberos/krb5-devel/doc/admin/install_clients.html)

 ##### 3. Setup the service server, and in our case, the `rpc-frmwrk bridge` with authentication`
   * The installation is the same as we do on the client machines, that is, the first two steps.